 At times, these discussions blow up into debates and even arguments about what is appropriate and what isn’t.
 Police officers, volunteer firefighters, tow truck drivers, and those that don’t work in first responder fields have opinions about people who use the same lights and sirens as department vehicles on their POVs.
 With the regular occurrence of these debates, we decided to try and find out how many lights are too many for a POV?

-Is There a Thing as Too Many Lights?
+Is There a Thing as Too Many Emergency Lights on a POV?

 People who are against the use of lights on POVs often argue that too many lights are more of a nuisance than a benefit.
 So, it leaves us wondering, is there a thing as too many lights?
 Maybe…maybe not.
 It doesn’t seem like there is a black and white answer to this question.
 Instead, you have to think about why a person is using lights and what types of lights they are using.